Hyperobjekt/dignity-and-debt/content/projects/student-debt-initiative.md

 social_description: The Dignity + Debt Network is working on a number of fronts to explore issues and solutions for student loan debt traps.
-description: The Dignity + Debt Network is working on a number of fronts to explore issues and solutions for student loan debt traps.
+description: The Dignity + Debt Network is working on a number of fronts to reveal the structures and and meanings of student loans and to find solutions to the debt traps.
 These include the recent [“Digging out With Dignity”](https://www.dignityanddebt.org/meetings/digging-out-with-dignity-solving-the-student-loan-crisis-and-honoring-meaning-at-the-margins/) conference at Princeton University, co-presented with the Aspen Insitute’s Financial Security Program (October 18, 2019).
 In collaboratiom with the [VizE